aws-samples/generative-ai-sagemaker-cdk-demo/README.md

 # Deploy generative AI models from Amazon SageMaker JumpStart using the AWS CDK

 The seeds of a machine learning (ML) paradigm shift have existed for decades, but with the ready availability of virtually infinite compute capacity, a massive proliferation of data, and the rapid advancement of ML technologies, customers across industries are rapidly adopting and using ML technologies to transform their businesses.

-Just recently, generative AI applications have captured everyone’s attention and imagination.
+Just recently, generative AI applications have captured everyone's attention and imagination.
 We are truly at an exciting inflection point in the widespread adoption of ML, and we believe every customer experience and application will be reinvented with generative AI.

 Generative AI is a type of AI that can create new content and ideas, including conversations, stories, images, videos, and music.
 Like all AI, generative AI is powered by ML models—very large models that are pre-trained on vast corpora of data and commonly referred to as foundation models (FMs).